mkotsovoulou/ods6001a/assignments/assignment7/README.md

 {% spoiler "Hint 1 : Nested Loops" %}
-Loop through the categories and in this Loop,
+Loop through the categories and in this Loop, iterate over the products.
-    - Loop through the products
-        - if the product category is equal to the current category from the outer loop
+    - If the product category is equal to the current category from the outer loop
-            - add the stock to a categoryStock dictionary
+        - add the stock to a categoryStock dictionary.

-            - check the product price to see if it larger to the previous "larger" price
+        - check the product price to see if it larger to the previous "larger" price.

             - if yes, assign this product's price to a largest variable...and the name to another variable

     - Add the final values to another dictionary with key the category and as a value a list of the required information (product name, price and total category stock)